apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

-We will add a new feature that imitates an existing function ``min_max`` from the ``arrow.compute`` module but makes the interval bigger for 1 in both directions.
+We will add a new feature that imitates an existing function ``min_max`` from the ``arrow.compute`` module but makes the interval bigger by 1 in both directions.
 Note that this is a made-up function for the purpose of this guide.

 See the example of the ``pc.min_max`` in